AllanWylie/Running-Bear/README.md

 FORTRAN utility programs by
 Allan Wylie

-PDTRIB calculates the impact of curtailing groundwater rights in basins tributary to the ESPA.
-Two input files are required.
-A POD file listing number of PODs in the file on line 1, the water right number, priority date, irrigation cfs, basin number (does not need to be a formal basin number), and EXCEL serial date for the priority date (days since 1/0/1900 to the priority date is an EXCEL serial date) on line 2 through the number of PODs.
-The following Figure illustrates the format.
-The second file is the
-consumptive use file.
-The first line contains the number of basins represented in the file, the second line contains basin number (must correspond to the basin number in the POD file), basin name, groundwater irrigated acres in the basin, and consumptive use per acre per year for that basin.
-The basins need to be numbered sequentially beginning with number 1.
-The following Figure shows the proper format.
-PDTRIB asks for a POD File, a
-Consumptive use file, and a priority date, it then calculates the benefit of curtailing to the nominated priority date based on the acres and consumptive use contained in the Consumptive use file and the priority dates and permitted irrigation cfs in the POD File.

 RIVDRYBED reads an integer array identifying the dry river reach.
 The user then identifies a MODFLOW river file that needs updating and ASCII file identifying the total number of stress periods and the